Spanish poetry

-This article concerns poetry in Spain.
+Spanish poetry is a body of literature, which concerns all of Spain.
+It started mostly in the late Medieval Age, and it has continued to this day.

 Medieval Spain

-The Medieval period covers 400 years of different poetry texts and can be broken up into five categories.
+The Medieval period covers 400 years of different spanish poetry texts which are here divided into five categories.

 Primitive lyrics

-Since the findings of the Kharjas, which are mainly two, three, or four verses, Spanish lyrics, which are written in Mozarabic dialect, are perhaps the oldest of Romance Europe.
+The Kharjas, mainly two, three, even four verses with Spanish lyrics, written in Mozarabic dialect, are perhaps the oldest of Romance Europe.
 The Mozarabic dialect has Latin origins with a combination of Arabic and Hebrew fonts.

 The epic

 Many parts of Cantar de Mio Cid, Cantar de Roncesvalles, and Mocedades de Rodrigo are part of the epic.
 The exact portion of each of these works is disputed among scholars.
 The Minstrels, over the course of the 12th to the 14th centuries, were driving force of this movement.
 The Spanish epic likely emanated from France.
 There are also indications of Arabic and Visigoth.
 It is usually written in series of seven to eight syllables within rhyming verse.